uttamseervi/TheDeepLedger/Hype vs. Utility: The Token Tug of War 🥊.md

 - Community gets tokens at cheaper price
 - Listing price = profit for early birds 🐣

+> Devs raise funds to:
+- Pair tokens with ETH for liquidity pools
+- Pay for audits, dev work, marketing
+- Fuel the early growth of the project

+---

+## 🔒 Locked Liquidity: Prevent the Rug

+- Dev locks LP tokens in a smart contract
+- Can’t touch that ETH or the tokens 🔐

+> “If it’s not locked, it’s not trusted.” 🚫🔓

 ---

 ## 🧨 Spotting Scams